 Cryptocurrency is defined as any form of currency that only exists virtually or digitally, using cryptography to process and secure transactions between senders and recipients.
 A cryptocurrency will not have a central issue system or a central regulatory authority, giving the community greater control over the assets.
-Instead, crypto uses a decentralised finance system to record transactions and issue brand new units of the currency – this is often referred to as blockchain technology.
+Instead, crypto uses a decentralised finance system to record transactions and issue brand new units of the currency – referred to as blockchain technology.

 Cryptocurrencies can be used to purchase goods and services or held as part of an investment strategy, but they cannot be manipulated by a central authority because none exists.
-Your cryptocurrency will stay secure regardless of what happens to a government.

-What are the different types of digital currencies?
+What are the Different Types of Digital Currencies?

 Of course, there isn’t just one single type of cryptocurrency – there are lots of different currencies that can be used for different functions or as alternative investment opportunities, making each type of currency a unique investment.